bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

   * You can check its status using the command ``kubectl get deployments -w``

-Step 18: Configure the MongoDB Cloud Manager
+Step 21: Configure the MongoDB Cloud Manager
 --------------------------------------------

 Refer to the
-:ref:`documentation <configure-mongodb-cloud-manager-for-monitoring-and-backup>`
+:doc:`documentation <../production-deployment-template/cloud-manager>`
 for details on how to configure the MongoDB Cloud Manager to enable monitoring and backup.

-.. _verify-the-bigchaindb-node-setup:
+.. _verify-and-test-bdb-tmt:

-Step 19: Verify the BigchainDB Node Setup
+Step 22: Verify the BigchainDB Node Setup
 -----------------------------------------

-Step 19.1: Testing Internally
+Step 22.1: Testing Internally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To test the setup of your BigchainDB node, you could use a Docker container